menu

 Demographics

 Boston is an extremely ethnically-diverse city.
 The people who call Boston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boston residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Boston include Irish, German, English, Scottish, and French.
+Important ancestries of people in Boston include Irish, German, English, Scottish, and Scots-Irish.

 Notable & Unique Neighborhood Characteristics